 - Add butternut squash and sauté for about 5 minutes.

-- Add vegetable stock to the pot and cook until all vegetables are tender, about 30 minutes.
+- Add vegetable stock and apple cider to the pot, as well as a sachet and cook until all vegetables are tender about 30 minutes.

 - Blend soup and pass through a strainer to get a super smooth soup.

 - Season soup with salt and pepper, honey and finish with cream.
 Garnish with dried cranberries, fried sage, and toasted pepitas

 To make your own vegetable stock, place vegetable scraps in a large stockpot and add water.
 Add aromatics like parsley stems, peppercorns, bay leaves, and thyme.
 Allow boiling for 30 minutes and cool.

 To make fried sage, add about 1 cup oil to a medium-sized skillet and heat until rings appear at the bottom of the pan.
 Add sage leaves to the pan and allow to fry until bright green, about 30 seconds.
 Remove from oil and allow to dry on a paper towel-lined plate.
 Season with salt.

 As an Amazon Associate, I earn from qualifying purchases

 Amount Per ServingCalories 276Total Fat 19gSaturated Fat 10gTrans Fat 1gUnsaturated Fat 8gCholesterol 45mgSodium 491mgCarbohydrates 23gFiber 3gSugar 15gProtein 5g